tamasharasztosi/pushtransm/README.md

 # Pushtransm
 #### Uses Pushbullet to notify when something has happened.

-*Requires a Pushbullet registration*
+*Requires a Pushbullet registration at https://www.pushbullet.com*

 Basic usage:

-> python speedtest.py

-Sends data in every 10 mins and saves data to .csv:

-> crontab -e
+> pushtransm.sh

-> */10 * * * * /usr/bin/python /home/pi/speedtest/speedtest-cron.sh

 *tamasharasztosi, 2018*